-- 366. The updated representative portfolios were derived from the supervisory reporting data collected during the preparatory phase of Solvency II.
-The date of reference of those data is 31 December 2014. - 367.
-Article 77d of the Solvency II Directive distinguishes two different types of representative portfolios: - The currency representative portfolio: a portfolio "representative for the assets which are denominated in that currency and which insurance and reinsurance undertakings are invested in to cover the best estimate for insurance and reinsurance obligations denominated in that currency". - The country representative portfolio: a portfolio "representative for the assets which insurance and reinsurance undertakings are invested in to cover the best estimate for insurance and reinsurance obligations sold in the insurance market of that country and denominated in the currency of that country". - 368.
-The reporting data of solo undertakings collected during the preparatory phase of Solvency II allowed for the update of all EEA country and EEA currency portfolios except for the following:
+- 366. The updated representative portfolios were derived from the following templates of the supervisory reporting for Solvency II.
+The date of reference of those data is 31 December 2016. - List of assets (S.06.02.01) - Balance sheet (S.02.01.02) - Collective investment undertakings look-through approach (S.06.03.04) - 367.
+Article 77d of the Solvency II Directive distinguishes two different types of representative portfolios: - The currency representative portfolio: a portfolio "representative for the assets which are denominated in that currency and which insurance and reinsurance undertakings are invested in to cover the best estimate for insurance and reinsurance obligations denominated in that currency". - The country representative portfolio: a portfolio "representative for the assets which insurance and reinsurance undertakings are invested in to cover the best estimate for insurance and reinsurance obligations sold in the insurance market of that country and denominated in the currency of that country".